-When the location of home base is determined, with a steel tape measure 84 feet, 10 inches (99 feet for Intermediate (50-70) Division and 127 feet, 3 3/8 inches for Junior/Senior/Big League) in the desired direction to establish second base.
-From home base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior/Big League) towards first base; from second base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior/Big League) towards first base, the intersection of these lines establishes first base.
-From home base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior/Big League) towards third base; from second base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior/Big League) towards third base, the intersection of these lines establishes third base.
-The distance between first base and third base is 84 feet, 10 inches (99 feet for Intermediate (50-70) Division and 127 feet, 3 3/8 inches for Junior/Senior/Big League).
+When the location of home base is determined, with a steel tape measure 84 feet, 10 inches (99 feet for Intermediate (50-70) Division and 127 feet, 33⁄4 inches for Junior/Senior League) in the desired direction to establish second base.
+From home base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior League) towards first base; from second base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior League) towards first base, the intersection of these lines establishes first base.
+From home base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior League) towards third base; from second base, measure 60 feet (70 feet for Intermediate (50-70) Division and 90 feet for Intermediate (50-70) Division and 90 feet for Junior/Senior League) towards third base.
+The distance between first base and third base is 84 feet, 10 inches (99 feet for Intermediate (50-70) Division and 127 feet, 33⁄4 inches for Junior/Senior League).
 All measurements from home base shall be taken from the point where the first and third base lines intersect.
 (Base paths of 80 feet are optional for Junior League regular season play only.)